Umami Pot

 • Recipe card

-Technique 1 - Using kombu dashi
+Hack #1: Using kombu dashi

 kombu dashi

 The reason for adding protein is to deepen the original flavor of the ramen.
 By adding a flavor component with a similar profile to the soup base, you can enjoy a richer taste.
-While the added protein is edible, its main purpose is to enhance the stock, so you can also remove it before eating or use it in other dishes.
+While the added protein is edible, its main purpose is to enhance the broth, so you can remove it before eating or use it in other dishes.

 sake

-• Green onions/scallions
+• Green onions / scallions

-• Nitamago/Ajitama (ramen eggs)
+• Nitamago / Ajitama (ramen eggs)

 • Chashu pork (Japanese braised pork slices)